faassen/secretweblog_zola/content/posts/blog_refresh_2024.md

 **Update 2024-05-30**: after some debugging it turns out the Tabi theme was doing something expensive when accessing the configuration.
 An easy fix later my whole blog builds in well under a second.
-The Tabi theme developer, who is extremely responsive to my feedback, has already accepted thisq fix too.
+The Tabi theme developer, who is extremely responsive to my feedback, has already accepted this fix too.
 That's more like it!

 ## preserving comments